Your Step-By-Step Real Estate License Renewal Guide (Updated for 2023)

 For more information about license statuses and renewals, please check out the official Board FAQ.

-If you don’t renew your MA real estate license it will expire, and you cannot legally sell or broker real estate in the state of Massachusetts until you take your CE credits and renew it.
+If you don’t renew your MA real estate license it will automatically expire, and you will not be able to legally sell or broker real estate in the state of Massachusetts until you take your CE credits and renew it.

-No. You're only required to accumulate 12 hours of continuing education credit.
+No. You're only required to accumulate 12 hours of continuing education credit during each renewal cycle.
 Taking more than 12 hours definitely won't be a bad thing if you're eager to learn, but extra time cannot roll over.

 The state of Massachusetts requires that you take 12 hours of real estate CE classes every two years.
 But don't worry.
 We've made it very easy for you to accomplish this mandatory requirement online whenever is most convenient for you.